Emma Watson, Tom Hanks’ New Movie ‘The Circle’ Explores Perils Of Social Media

 — Enid (@enid_eyeglass) March 5, 2017

-The Circle starring Emma Watson and Tom Hanks will probably make us re-think the way we use internet and social media.
+The Circle starring Emma Watson and Tom Hanks will probably make us re-think the way we use the internet and social media.

 [Featured Image by Jordan Strauss/Invision/AP Images]